telvarost/LikeLikeOres-StationAPI/README.md

 A StationAPI mod for Minecraft Beta 1.7.3 that adds new resources (metals, minerals, alloys, etc) that other mods can enable and use, solving the problem of multiple mods within a pack adding the same ore.
 * Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!

-## Like-Like Ores Features
+## Features

+Planned:
-Planned: Copper, tin, and silver ore - Bronze, brass, and electrum alloys
+- Copper, tin, and silver ore
+- Bronze, brass, and electrum alloys

 ## Installation using Prism Launcher